trunghng/trunghng.github.io/content/posts/reinforcement-learning/maxent-sql-sac.md

 		\end{equation}
 	</li>
 	<li>
-		Instead of considering entropy coefficient $\alpha$ as a constant, in the <a href='sac-paper-new'>newer version</a> of SAC, authors treated it as a parameter and can be optimized due to the loss function
+		Instead of considering entropy coefficient $\alpha$ as a constant, in the <a href='#sac-paper-new'>newer version</a> of SAC, authors treated it as a parameter and can be optimized due to the loss function
 		\begin{equation}
 		J(\alpha)=\mathbb{E}_{a_t\sim\pi_t}\big[-\alpha\log\pi(a_t\vert s_t)-\alpha\bar{H}\big]
 		\end{equation}